Hex House – a feminist horror fairy tale.

 The LGBTQI+ Book Club

 We are delighted to host the south’s only dedicated LGBTQI+ bookshop book group (as far as we know!).
-It’s held in the bookshop each month.
+It’s held in Stow each month.
 Open to 18+.
 20% off each month’s chosen titles when you buy in-store – contact us or ask next time you pop in!